kjm1559/simple_concept_doc/statistic.md

         print(skew(np.random.normal(0, 1, 10000)))
         # -0.009365932076406375
         ```
-        If the skew value is positive, the right side by mean has more values.
+        If the skew value is positive, the right side by mean skew.
 Negative is opposite.
 The negative values is opposite.